TACIXAT/FuzzyFileSystem/README.md

   - Touch a mutation to use it as a seed
   - Remove uninteresting cases
 * Format aware fuzzing
-  - Target or ignore specfic fields
+  - Target or ignore specfic regions
   - Intelligent mutations based on type
 * Light memory footprint
 * Serializable and sharable
 * Integrate with AFL++
-* Generate new files automatically
+* Generate new files via touch

 ## Practical